pingcap/docs/reference/tiflash/tune-performance.md

 For clusters deployed using TiDB Ansible, use the following methods to set Region size and enable Region Merge:

-+ Add the following configuration in the `roles/tikv/vars/default.yml` file and then restart the cluster to modify the Region size.
++ To modify the Region size, add the following configuration in the `roles/tikv/vars/default.yml` file and then restart the cluster.

     {{< copyable "" >}}